eigr/spawn-node-sdk/documentation/actor-options.md

 import { ChangeUserNamePayload, ChangeUserNameResponse } from 'src/protos/examples/user_example'

 spawn.invoke('some-user-id-01', {
-  command: 'setName',
+  action: 'setName',
-  ref: 'abstractActorExample',
+  ref: 'namedActorExample',
   response: ChangeUserNameResponse,
   payload: payloadFor(ChangeUserNamePayload, { newName: 'newName for actor some-user-id-01' })
 })
 .then(response => console.log(response)) // { status: 1 }
 ```

-Notice that the only thing that has changed is the the kind of actor, in this case the kind is set to `Kind.ABSTRACT`
+Notice that the only thing that has changed is the the kind of actor, in this case the kind is set to `Kind.NAMED`
 And we need to reference the original name in the invocation or instantiate it before using `spawn.spawnActor`

 ## Pooled Actor